 ● If the current flimsy and phony impeachment attempt is successful, the same twisted tactic will be used over and over again, and our republic will be devastated.

-● Devious democrats will continue their treasonous coup, trying to take over the presidency in one way or another, including attempts to assassinate Trump and Pence.
+● Devious democrats will continue their treasonous coup, trying to take over the presidency in one way or another.

 ● If republicans gain control of the presidency and both houses of congress, the country will enter a short golden age.

-● If Donald Trump (or someone like him) is not victorious in 2020 the country will quickly descend into chaos, deprivation, and Socialist Hell.
+● If Donald Trump is not victorious in 2020 the country will descend into chaos, deprivation, and Socialist Hell.

 What do you think?
 Foreshadowing or fallacy?
 We shall see.